 According to Statistics Canada, people living with disabilities in Canada are more likely to live in poverty than those who don’t live with a disability.
 It’s a sobering reality that highlights the importance of continuing to create a more inclusive and accessible society.

 Get involved with organizations that support people living with disabilities.
-Get educated on how you can stand in solidarity with the disability community, such as through advocating for inclusive policies at your church, school, workplace or in your wider community.
-Learn how you can practically support your disabled friends and neighbours, especially during the pandemic, such as by delivering groceries or meals.
+Get educated on how you can stand in solidarity with the disability community, such as advocating for inclusive policies at your church, school, workplace or wider community.
+Learn how you can practically support your disabled friends and neighbours.
+These small acts of kindness are powerful ways to live out compassion.

 7. Learn from local activists

-Hot-button issues at the provincial and national level often get all the attention.
+Hot-button issues at the provincial and national levels often get all the attention.
 But in communities across Canada, local activists are doing important work to raise awareness and action for local issues.

 8. Get involved with your local church

 Just like our 8,000 local church partners around the world, we know that local churches here in Canada do so much every day to love their neighbours and address poverty in their local communities.
-If you want to do something to fight local poverty, we’d guess there’s a way to get involved through your local church.
+If you want to fight local poverty, there’s likely a way to get involved through your local church.

-If not, consider leading the charge by starting an initiative amongst your church community to get involved locally and reach your neighbours experiencing poverty.
-Whether here at home or around the world, we love seeing local churches get empowered and equipped to make a difference in their communities!
+If not, consider leading the charge by starting an initiative in your church to get involved locally and reach your neighbours experiencing poverty.
+Whether here or around the world, we love seeing churches get empowered and equipped to make a difference.